 *Properly designed and installed crack seals can last between 3 and 5 years or more, helping to increase pavement life.

-California Pavement Maintenance Company has repaired cracked pavements from Alaska to California.
+CPM has repaired cracked pavements from Alaska to California.
 Our trained and experienced contractors can provide you with quality crack filling & sealing work.
 They will assist you with a long-term pavement maintenance plan that will extend the life of your pavement and save you money.

 Pavement crack treatments are generally used for pavements with low and moderate severity cracking.
 Your contractor should examine your pavement to determine if, and which, crack treatment is appropriate to use.